← Previous → Next Contents

 (What to do if your location isn't listed)

 As was explained in the introduction, tide predictions for a given location cannot be conjured out of the void—you need to get some special data for each and every location for which you want to predict tides.
 XTide reads these data from harmonics files.
-Information on obtaining harmonics files is at http://www.flaterco.com/xtide/files.html#harmonicsfiles.

 National Ocean Service tide station at Bar Harbor, Maine

 While harmonic constants can be hard to get, you should be able to get offsets with relative ease from a local boating magazine, chartbook, yacht club, or marine authority.
-If you find suitable offsets, you can add them to harmonics.tcd using the tideEditor program available from http://www.flaterco.com/xtide/files.html#extras.
-There are two other ways to do it (via build_tide_db in tcd-utils or via Harmbase 2), but tideEditor is most expedient for the non-expert.

-Adding corrections using tideEditor 1.4
+Adding subordinate stations using tideEditor

-First make a backup copy of whatever you are about to modify.
+First, always make a backup copy of whatever you are about to modify.

 TideEditor version 1.4 takes the name of the file to modify as the command-line argument.